 Augmenting Single Active Instance: The operation "Augmenting Single Active Instance" basically aims at augmenting exactly one active instance of a previous schedule in order to maximize the resulting RCTD.
-A simple and effective algorithm for this case has been proposed in [10].
-To make this paper self-containing, we briefly introduce the algorithm proposed in [10]: For a given node b, we can divide its period time into multiple intervals according to active instances of its predecessors and successors.
+To make this paper selfcontaining, we briefly introduce the algorithm proposed in [10]: For a given node b, we can divide its period time into multiple intervals according to active instances of its predecessors and successors.
 For example, assume that the predecessor and successor of node b are node p and node s, and the working schedule of node p and node s are $\{1, 5\}, \{3, 7\}$.
-According to their locations on the cyclic working schedules, we can easily obtain four intervals: (1, 3), (3, 5), (5, 7), (7, 1).
+According to their locations on the cyclic working schedules, we can easily obtain four intervals: (1,3), (3,5), (5,7), (7,1).
 Then, instead of performing an exhaustive search on all time instances within a period time T and choosing the time instance that yields a maximum RCTD, we only need to try those four intervals due to the fact that the resulting RCTD is the same among the same interval.

-In a real implementation, the change in harvested energy could be bursty, and therefore a node may need to increase (or decrease) multiple active instances simultaneously.
+In a real implementation, a node may need to increase (or decrease) multiple active instances at the same time, e.g., when the harvested energy changes dramatically.
 We next put our focus on finding an efficient and effective schedule scheme for the bursty augmentation and decrement case.
 Essentially, we propose a simple Hill-Climbing algorithm for augmenting and decreasing multiple active instances.
 We theoretically prove that the work schedule generated from our algorithm can achieve constant approximation of the optimal schedule in terms of maximizing the RCTD, e.g., the RCTD resulting from our schedule is no smaller than a constant multiplied that of an optimal schedule.